 For the shelves, we purchased two space-saving under shelf baskets to store bread and similar items:

-along with two gravity can feeders and several clear handled storage baskets.
-The baskets are particularly good finds because they’re inexpensive, easy to move, easy to clean, and the full plastic bottoms protect shelves from drips and spill.
+The baskets are also particularly good finds because they’re inexpensive, easy to move, easy to clean, and the full plastic bottoms protect shelves from drips and spills.

 We also picked up several sets of clear plastic storage canisters for items like rice, pasta, sugar, flour, and grab-and-go snacks.